 Conservatives Against Fox Hunting approached the Chairman of The Associate Parliamentary Group For Animal Welfare in the House of Commons in May 2011 to introduce the need for a close season at least for hares due to their vulnerable population status.
 We were delighted that the Chairman Neil Parish MP supported our proposal from the first meeting and asked a Parliamentary Question concerning hares on our behalf which was answered by Richard Benyon MP, the Minister at DEFRA in June 2011.
 The Hare Preservation Trust and Humane Society International UK also became involved with our push for hare protection in November 2011.
 Care For The Wild International joined our campaign in June 2012 and together we all lead the charge for a close season for hares in Westminster.
 Over 146 MPs supported the EDM for a close season for hares.
 Conservatives Against Fox Hunting and Humane Society International UK hosted a Hare Protection Reception in June 2012 with three Cross party MPs hosts in the House of Commons.

-Read the minutes of our presentation for a close season for hares which we gave jointly with Humane Society International UK in the House of Commons in February 2012 at the APGAW meeting of animal welfare organisations and MPs.http://www.apgaw.org/images/stories/21st_February_2012_minutes_.pdf
+We gave our presentation for a close season for hares jointly with Humane Society International UK in the House of Commons in February 2012 at the APGAW meeting of animal welfare organisations and MPs.

 Read more about the declining hare populations and why a close season is very necessary for English hares who are deprived of a close season despite close seasons operating throughout much of mainland Europe, Northern Ireland and Scotland already http://www.conservativesagainstfoxhunting.com/2012/02/we-present-a-presentation-before-the-associate-parliamentary-group-for-animal-welfare-21st-february-2012/